netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>topic</b></td>
         <td>string</td>
         <td>
-          kafka topic to use.
+          Kafka topic to use.
 It must exist, NetObserv will not create it.<br/>
           <br/>
             <i>Default</i>: <br/>
         </td>